 When a beneficiary receives a denial letter indicating that a deceased spouse’s policy will not result in the payout of death benefits, the emotional and financial impact can be devastating.
 The primary objective of life insurance is to provide for surviving family members especially when a family breadwinner passes away.
 When these expectations are frustrated, families can struggle to continue to afford the family home and maintain their existing standard of living.
-In this blog post, our Miami Life Insurance Claims Law Firm highlights the typical reasons a policy is denied.
+In this blog post, we highlight the typical reasons a claim is denied.

-The Manner of Death is Not Covered by the Policy: Although many life insurance policies cover accidental death, some policies do not cover the death of an insured that occurs under these circumstances.
-Further, the vast majority of policies do not cover self-inflicted deaths (i.e., suicide).
+The Manner of Death is Not Covered by the Policy: Some policies do not cover death from accidents, or suicide.
 Predictably, policies also do not cover situations where the beneficiary causes the death of the insured.
-When purchasing a life insurance policy, consumers should carefully review the circumstance under which the death of the policyholder will not result in payment of benefits.
+When purchasing a life insurance policy, consumers should carefully review the circumstances under which the death of the policyholder will not result in payment of benefits.

 Death Occurs Immediately after Purchase of the Policy: While a death that occurs within months of the purchase of a life insurance policy can simply be the product of coincidence, insurance companies will investigate closely under these circumstances.
 The insurance company will be on the lookout for potential foul play or fraud.